Akanlu

-Akanlu (اكنلو, also Romanized as Akanlū and Akenlū; also known as Akanlao and Akūnlū) is a village in Mehraban-e Olya Rural District, Shirin Su District, Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 1,487, in 334 families.
+Akanlu (اكنلو) (Note: Also romanized as Akanlū and Akenlū; also known as Akanlao and Akūnlū) is a village in Mehraban-e Olya Rural District of Shirin Su District in Kabudarahang County, Hamadan province, Iran.

-Meaning of the word "Akanlu"
+Etymology

-In the Dehkhoda dictionary, "Akan" (Turkish) means cultivate’ and the suffix "Lu" denotes a place.
-Accordingly, Akanlu is a Turkish word meaning farmland.

-In fact the word Akinli (a Turkish word) means the place of cultivation.

-With Akin meaning cultivation and li denotes a place.
+In the Dehkhoda dictionary, akan (Turkish) means "cultivate," and the suffix lu denotes a place.
+Accordingly, akanlu is a Turkish word meaning farmland.
+In fact the word akinli (a Turkish word) means "the place of cultivation," with akin meaning "cultivation" and li denotes a place.

+Demographics

+Language

-The language of people in Akinni is Turkish with a specific accent.
+The language of people in Akanlu is Turkish with a specific accent.

-Geographical location of Akanlu
+Population

+At the time of the 2006 National Census, the village's population was 1,487 in 334 households.
+The following census in 2011 counted 1,890 people in 536 households.
+The 2016 census measured the population of the village as 1,668 people in 439 households.

+Geography

-Akanlu village is located 365 kilometers from Tehran, 138 km from the city of Hamadan and 73 km from Kabudar-Ahang.
-To get to Akanlu from Tehran, take the Saveh Highway towards Hamadan and exit at Famenin.
-Pass Kabudrahang and Shirin Su.
-Akanlu lies about 32 km after Shirin Su.
+Akanlu village is 365 kilometers from Tehran, 138 km from the city of Hamadan, and 73 km from Kabudarahang.

-General information about Akanlu village has 536 households and a population of over 1,890.
+Economy

 Taking advantage of the many water resources (aqueducts and springs) and the lush countryside with old-growth trees, vineyards and grasslands, most of the villagers are engaged in farming, animal husbandry, horticulture and forestry.